papajessie/swcpy/docs/bugs.md

     * _computed damage_: The computed damage drops with level 11 because the shot delay is 300 ms instead of 200 ms (so the fire rate drops).
   * **Bug confirmed:** not yet
   * **Bug confirmation process:** to be done

+### Enhanced AT-AP Walker (and possibly other units with splash damage) vs shields

+The [Enhanced AT-AP Walker](eqpRebelATAPHalfSkin.html) takes a very long time to destroy shields, more than the unskinned [AT-AP Walker](ATAP.html).
+While this could be at a quick glance attributed to a modifier versus shields of +300% instead of +400%, the maths doesn't hold as a shield takes 4 times more to be destroyed by the (supposedly) more powerful unit.

+As detailed in the *analysis* below, the damage may be related to splash projectiles and shields.
+So this bug may also apply to other units with splash damage : [Rebel Hailfire droid](Hailfire.html), [AAT-1 Hover Tank](AAT1.html) and [Rebel Vanguard](Vanguard.html) at least, and their imperial counterparts [Enhanced AT-MP Walker](eqpEmpireATMPHalfSkin.html) skin and [Mobile Heavy Cannon](MHC.html), [2-M Hover Tank](2MTank.html) and [Shock Trooper](Shock.html) (plus the skins of the unskinned units that keep the splash damage).

+  * **Analysis:** This bug was quite difficult to interpret, however a very credible explanation was found in the data mining group (Shelendil was probably the first to come up with an explanation).
+The computation by ResDog goes like this:

+> _(ResDog)_ Math seems to check out Shelendil.
+In the video, it takes the
+> reg AT-AP 12 shots to kill the shield, and the enhanced 41
+> shots.
+Assuming that was a level 8 shield gen, with 83,900 health, 41
+> shots is 2,046/shot.
+Using Papa's math, it should be doing
+> 10,482/shot, but if you take 20% of the number, it's 2,096/shot.
+>
+> _(Shelendil)_ For those values it would take 40.03 shots to kill.

+  * The implications are quite far reaching, because beside the units mentioned above, a lot of units with splash damage are stopped by shields.
+Thus the computation needs to be confirmed for other units.
+    A possible explanation is as follows: when a splash projectile hits, the targets in range are tested.
+But due to the nature of the shield, when the target hits the shield, the distance between the shield and the projectile impact point is computed badly and ends up in a further range rather than the normal 100% center.
+It is also possible that large buildings suffer from the same defect.
+All of this needs a large test initiative.
+As of now, only the ATAP is confirmed.
+  * **Bug confirmed:** 2018-11-29 by Tye Peer (JJO/J-Reb), video posted to Youtube https://www.youtube.com/watch?v=DCl04u9edjY
+  * **Bug confirmation process:** Attack in the campaign scenarios against a (probably level 8) shield in two variants : a regular AT-AP of level 10, and a level 10 skin level 1 AT-AP (+180% damage).

 ## Design bugs